kyma-incubator/compass/tests/e2e/provisioning/README.md

 2. Cleanup

     The cleanup logic is executed at the end of the end-to-end test or when the provisioning phase fails.
-It consists of the following steps:
+During this phase, the test executes the following steps:

     a.
 Gets **instanceId** from the ConfigMap.